-Having flown 16,893 kilometres to visit family, a short hop over the Berlin was nothing.
+Having flown 16,893 kilometres to visit family, a short hop over to Berlin was nothing.
 This year Tessa and I were honoured to be able to help out with SMACCmini – the paediatric workshop before the main event.
-DasSMACC is the second-most* anticipated conference of the year and we wanted to make sure the delegates left better able to look after critically unwell children.
+DasSMACC is the second-most* anticipated conference of the year, and we wanted to make sure the delegates left better able to look after critically unwell children.

 Hazel Talbot – #SMACCmicro